Do you know what I used to do when I couldn’t stick to my planner? I’d buy a different one!

 What might be happening is that you’re scared of wasting effort and you tell yourself the story that effort is only ‘worth it’ if you get a result.
 But this mindset will hold you back for more than one reason.
 If you are scared of wasting effort, you are missing an opportunity to learn and go.
 Effort is valuable in and of itself.
 But not only that, if you are willing to put in the effort you will most likely achieve the result (it may just take longer than expected).
 And the time will pass anyway – ‘conserving effort’ is not a thing!

 Impatience is ego.
 It’s you wanting to avoid the discomfort of putting effort into something that isn’t working.
 It’s you wanting to look good.
 Learning to be patient with your goals, and to put the effort in without an immediate return, will change your life.
 I guarantee it.
-And if you want more help with this, listen to Episode 10 of The Smart Twenties Podcast: The Fear of Wasting Effort.
+And if you want more help with this, listen to Episode 10 of The Perfectionism Project podcast: The Fear of Wasting Effort.

 6. Your planning process is holding you back

 The reason you can’t stick to your planner might be that your planning process is holding you back.